 - 7 g active dry yeast 1 packet

 - 4 g salt

 - Mix 1 egg into 410g milk using a whisk.

-- Pour in the milk mixture and add 150g levain on top.
+- Pour in the milk mixture and add 150g starter on top.

 - Mix the dough so that all flour is completely hydrated and let the dough rest for 30 minutes.

-- Let the dough rise until it's risen to about 150%, then place the dough in the fridge until the next morning.
+- Let the dough rise until it's increased about 50%, then place the dough in the fridge until the following day.
 It took about 5 hours for me from the first stretch and fold.

-Dividing and shaping the dough – next morning about 8:00/8 a.m.
+Dividing and shaping the dough – next day

 - Remove the dough from the fridge and divide it into twelve equally sized pieces at around 100 grams of dough.

-- Shape each dough piece to a round by pushing the dough up into the middle of the ball, then turn the ball about 20° and repeat until you have a taut surface.
+- Shape each dough piece to a ball by pushing the dough up into the middle of the ball, then turn the ball about 20° and repeat until you have a taut surface.

 - Place the dough balls on a baking sheet lined with parchment paper and let them rest for fifteen minutes.

-- Then do a final shape of each roll by putting onto your unfloured counter, putting your hand over the top of the ball like a claw and moving it in circles so it becomes perfectly round.
+- Then do a final shape of each roll by putting it onto your unfloured counter, putting your hand over the top of the ball like a claw, and moving it in circles, making it perfectly round.

 - Place back on the cookie sheet and let them rise for about one and a half hours covered with a damp tea towel.

-- Preheat your oven to 200°C/400°F/Gas mark 6 (use fan assist if you have it) with an empty pan on the bottom.
+- Preheat your oven to 200°C/390°F/Gas mark 6 (use fan-assist if you have it) with an empty pan on the bottom.

 - Make the topping by placing 7g active dry yeast, 100g lukewarm water, 105g rice flour, 15g brown sugar, 14g neutral oil, 14g toasted sesame oil and 4g salt in a bowl.
 Mix with a whisk to combine.